Skip to main content

 Preparation

-C:\Users(user name)\AppData\Local\DENSO CREATE\Lightning Review ScriptEditor\Scripts
+C:\Users(username)\AppData\Local\DENSO CREATE\Lightning Review ScriptEditor\Scripts

-Writing the script
+Writing the Script

-1. Write the script you want to execute in the "Editor" pane of the script editor.
+1. Write the script you want to execute in the "Editor" pane of the Script Editor.

 2. Click "Save".

-You can share scripts created among members.
+You can share scripts you've created with other members.

-Write the script as follows.
+Please write your script as follows.
 For details, please refer to the following link.

-Input assistance function is also available
+Input assistance is also available

 Sample